labcif/Polyline2GPS/README.md

-# Decode_Polyline
+# Polyline2GPS

 Repository for script to decode Google Polylines to coordinates and store them in a file and generate a map with the coordinates

 ## Requirements
  - Python 3
- - Python libraries: polyline, folium, argparse
+ - Python libraries: polyline, folium, argparse, geopy. xlsxwriter, pyfiglet

 ## How it works